sacloud/usacloud/README_ENG.md

     Written your settings to ~/.usacloud_config
 ```

-The API key setting can be checked with `usacloud config --show` command.
+You can confirm the API key setting with `usacloud config --show` command.

 ```bash
    $ usacloud config show